ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 The {@link module:engine/model/schema~Schema#isSelectable `Schema#isSelectable()`} method can later be used to check this property.

 <info-box>
 	All [object elements](#object-elements) are selectable by default.
 There are other selectable elements registered in the editor, though.
 For instance, there is also the `tableCell` model element (rendered as a `<td>` in the editing view) that is selectable while **not** registered as an object.
-The {@link features/table#table-selection table selection} plugin takes advantage of this fact and allows users create rectangular selections made of multiple table cells.
+The {@link features/table#table-selection table selection} plugin takes advantage of this fact and allows users to create rectangular selections made of multiple table cells.
 </info-box>

 ### Content elements

 You can tell content model elements from other elements by looking at their representation in the editor data (you can use {@link module:editor-classic/classiceditor~ClassicEditor#getData `editor.getData()`} or {@link module:engine/model/model~Model#hasContent Model#hasContent()} to check this out).

-Elements such as images or media will **always** find their way into editor data and this is what makes them content elements.
+Elements such as images or media will **always** find their way into the editor data and this is what makes them content elements.
 They are marked with the {@link module:engine/model/schema~SchemaItemDefinition#isContent `isContent`} property in the schema:

 ```js
 schema.register( 'myImage', {